brandur/sorg/content/passages-drafts/001-portland.md

 You may have heard that Bitcoin recently forked a new currency called Bitcoin Cash (see [this article][cash] for some good background information).
-Bitcoin Cash (BCC) seems like it'll be a relatively minor fork, probably with only around 10% of Bitcoin's mining power at least in the beginning, but a larger disaster was only narrowly avoided.
+Although this seems like it'll be a relatively minor fork, probably starting with only around 10% of Bitcoin's total mining power, a larger disaster was only narrowly averted.

 In 2010 Satoshi Nakamoto, the creator of Bitcoin, added a 1 MB limit on Bitcoin's blocksize to protect the network from